 You can come and talk to us at our open events, interview evenings and at enrolment in late August – the earlier the better!
-If you feel you need a link or time to settle in and get to know Shooters Hill before you start the course, please contact us as soon as you decide Shooters Hill College is for you and we can support you with this.
+If you feel you need a link or time to settle in and get to know us before you start the course, please contact us as soon as you decide Shooters Hill Sixth Form College is for you and we can support you with this.

 We provide advice and support for students with: